Linguistic Society of America

 ISSN (online) 2642-1828

-The PDA team is committed to open-access publishing.
-Access is free to all, and publishing is free, with the proviso that current membership in the LSA is a requirement for publication.
-However, open access publishing is not cost-free: we rely on financial support from the LSA and the Editors’ home institutions.
+The PDA team is committed to open-access publishing and participates in the LOCKSS archival system to ensure content preservation.
+Access is free to all, and publishing is free, with the proviso that at least one author must be a current member of the LSA at the time of publication.
+However, open access publishing is not cost-free: we rely on financial support from the LSA and the editors’ home institutions.
 All peer reviewed journals are also supported by the editors and reviewers who generously volunteer their time and share their expertise.
 However, the production of published articles incurs costs which may not be fully covered by our resources.
 Donations in support of the journal’s running costs may be made to the LSA's Open Access Publications Fund.

 Submissions are reviewed by 2-3 external reviewers and one of the senior editors.
 Reviews are based on criteria in the guidelines for reviewers.
 We aim to complete the review process (from submission to decision) within four months.
 To keep publishing costs low, authors of accepted articles provide publication-ready pdf versions of their papers in accordance with the PDA stylesheet.

-PDA will have a volume and number structure for citation purposes, with each article being a separate number of a volume.
-Online publication proceeds as soon as an accepted article is ready.
+PDA has a volume and number structure for citation purposes, with each article generally being a separate number of an annual volume.
+Articles are published on a continuous schedule.